Clifton College: Introduction

 The school takes boys and girls aged between 13 and 18.
 It has its own preparatory school, Clifton College Preparatory School (known as the 'Pre'), for children from 8 to 13 which adjoins the school and shares many of the same facilities; there is also a pre-preparatory school for younger children aged 3 to 8 called Butcombe.
 To distinguish it from the junior schools, Clifton College proper is referred to as the 'Upper School'.

 There are around 720 children in the Upper School of whom about a third are girls.
 At the start of the 2004 – 2005 school year, a new boarding/day house for girls (Hallward's House) was opened.

 In 2005, the school was one of fifty of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times, which had allowed them to drive up fees for thousands of parents.
-Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
+Each school was required to pay a penalty of £10,000 and all agreed to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.